eclipse-iceoryx/iceoryx/iceoryx_integrationtest/Readme.md

 ```bash
 sudo apt install ros-foxy-ros-base ros-foxy-ros-testing ros-foxy-launch-testing ros-foxy-ament-cmake python3-colcon-common-extensions
 ```
-For the future versions you can use the corresponding ROS2 release.
+For the future versions you can use the corresponding ROS 2 release.

 After installing you need to source ROS 2 to make the environment available in your terminal:
 ```bash
 source /opt/ros/foxy/setup.bash
 ```

-**_NOTE:_** You can add the source command to your `~/.bashrc` for automatic loading the ROS2 workspace at boot time.
+**_NOTE:_** You can add the source command to your `~/.bashrc` for automatic loading the ROS 2 workspace at boot time.

 Required for the colcon build of iceoryx is that the repository is located within a ROS workspace like this:
 ```